redshifttt/tonight.nvim/README.md

 `$XDG_CONFIG_HOME/terminator/config` if you're running OS X.

 For gnome-terminal on Linux, simply move the `%gconf.xml`, provided with the download, to the `~/.gconf/apps/gnome-terminal/profiles/Default` folder.
+You might have to restart gconfd for changes to take effect ( Use `gconftool --shutdown`, move the file, then use `gconftool-2 --spawn`)

 ### Xresources